 Hair: Hair must be clean and neatly combed.
 Any extreme look or color is not permitted.
-Hair at should length or below should be combed away from the face so that it will not fall forward over the face while performing normal nursing duties.
+Hair at shoulder length or below should be combed away from the face so that it will not fall forward over the face while performing normal nursing duties.
 Long hair must be tied back.
-Plain barrettes or combs are allowed.
-Neatly trimmed mustaches and beards are acceptable when the style is not extreme.
+Plain barrettes, headbands, or combs are allowed.
 Males should be clean shaven.

-Make-up: Make-up should appear fresh and natural.
+Маке-ир: Make-up should appear fresh and natural.
 Excessive make-up is not acceptable.

 Nails: Nails should be kept clean and smooth.
 If polish is used, it should be colorless natural finish.
-Nail polish should be unchipped and without adornment.
+Nail polish should be un-chipped and without adornment.
 Fingernail length should not exceed beyond the tip of the finger.
-Acrylic or other types of artificial nails are not permitted.
+Acrylic or other types of artificial nails or gel manicures are not permitted.

-Perfume: Because of the close contact with staff, patients, and visitors, the use of perfume and after-shave lotion is not appropriate.
+Perfume: Because of the close contact with staff, patients, and visitors, the use of perfume, scented lotion or spray, and after-shave lotion is not appropriate